 These three values get at what we hope to be about at Hilltop Covenant Church.
 We work to practice these by investing in the people of the greater Cromwell community, serving the disadvantaged and vulnerable, and cultivating the kind of faith that grows in grace and in the knowledge of Jesus Christ (2 Peter 3).
-That's our "formal" statement of who we are, but the best way to get to know Hilltop is to see for yourself!
+But the best way to get to know Hilltop is to see for yourself!
 Consider yourself invited to join us for worship on a Sunday morning at 9:30am, and please reach out to our pastor if you have any questions.

 Centering our lives on Christ demands that we put some skin in the game and serve others as Christ did.
 Because we have limited resources, we focus our hands-on mission on the greater Cromwell area in a few key ways: supporting the Cromwell Food Pantry, keeping Pierson Park clean with our "Pick of the Litter" crew, and by offering affordable, quality Christian preschool and daycare programs through Hilltop Preschool & Daycare.
 We also partner with a number of local, regional and global organizations to expand our reach, including the New England Seafarers Mission, KICY radio station in Alaska, and missionaries who run the Rain Forest International School in Cameroon.